Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Results and discussion

 \subsection{Crystal field theory calculations}

 Crystal field multiplet calculation were performed using the Quanty\cite{HAVERKORT2012} package in order to interpret our results in a local picture.
 The simulations were done assuming a V 3$d^2$ ion.
-The model included the crystal field term, valence and core-valence spin-orbit interaction and the valence and core-valence Coulomb interaction.
-The matrix elements of the Coulomb interaction, and the spin orbit coupling constants were taken from tabulated Hartree-Fock calculations.\cite{HAVERKORT2004} The adjustable parameters of the model in D$_{4h}$ symmetry are the screening of the Coulomb interaction $\beta$, the octahedral component of the crystal field splitting $Dq$ and $Ds$ and $Dt$ that describe the distortion of the octahedron and the resulting intra-t$_{2g}$/e$_g$ splitting.\cite{DEGROOT2008} We also chose to use the same $\beta$ for the core-valence and valence Coulomb interaction.
+The model Hamiltonian included the crystal field term, valence and core-valence spin-orbit interaction and the valence and core-valence Coulomb interaction.
+The matrix elements of the Coulomb interaction, and the spin orbit coupling constants were taken from atomic Hartree-Fock calculations.\cite{HAVERKORT2004}

+The adjustable parameters of the model in D$_{4h}$ symmetry are the screening of the Coulomb interaction $\beta$, the octahedral component of the crystal field splitting $Dq$ and $Ds$ and $Dt$ that describe the distortion of the octahedron and the resulting intra-t$_{2g}$/e$_g$ splitting.\cite{DEGROOT2008} We also chose to use the same $\beta$ for the core-valence and valence Coulomb interaction.
 The temperature dependence of the spectra were simulated by using the Boltzmann distribution to calculate the statistical weights of the low energy eigenstates of the Hamiltonian.
 The weights were then used to calculate the spectrum as an average over the thermally populated initial electronic configurations.